sdiehl/wiwinwlh/tutorial.md

 F-Algebras
 -----------

+The *initial algebra* approach differs from the final interpreter approach in that we now represent our terms as algebraic datatypes and the interpreter implements recursion and evaluation occurs through pattern matching.

 ```haskell
 type Algebra f a = f a -> a
 type Coalgebra f a = a -> f a